 “Many times it takes such a spark as this to help a youngster out of his shell and on the road to confidence.”

-Alfred Hitchcock — legendary director, insightful happiness guru, masterful exploiter of human psychology — was born 113 years ago today.
+Alfred Hitchcock was a legendary director, insightful happiness guru, and a masterful exploiter of human psychology.
 Hitchcock, Piece by Piece (public library) deconstructs what author Laurent Bouzereau calls “the Hitchcock touch,” in large part through never-before-published memorabilia from the Hitchcock family archive — letters, memos, photographs, and other ephemera that offer an unprecedented glimpse of the legendary director’s life and mind.
 Among them is this heart-warming letter from a California school principal, who wrote Hitchcock after the director’s visit to the local school while filming The Birds in March of 1962 and described the impact of the encounter on one particular child:

 WILMAR UNION SCHOOL DISTRICT